Olakunle2022/HR-Analytics-Project/README.md

 - High turnover is not evenly spread but concentrated in specific departments, roles, and demographic groups.
 Early-career professionals and frontline roles seem particularly vulnerable.
 Turnover spikes during certain months, hinting that factors like performance reviews, workload pressures, or compensation decisions may play a role.

 **Employee Satisfaction Influences Retention:**
-Departments with low satisfaction scores—particularly in areas like work-life balance, career growth, and managerial support—face higher turnover.
+- Departments with low satisfaction scores—particularly in areas like work-life balance, career growth, and managerial support—face higher turnover.
 Younger employees, in particular, express dissatisfaction, signaling that unmet career expectations may be driving them away.

 **The Role of Managers in Engagement:**
-A consistent pattern emerges: employees with low managerial support are less satisfied and more likely to leave.
+- A consistent pattern emerges: employees with low managerial support are less satisfied and more likely to leave.
 Managers play a pivotal role in creating a supportive work environment, and their effectiveness directly impacts team morale and productivity.

-### Recommendations
+### Recommendations:

 **Build a More Diverse and Inclusive Workforce:**
 - To address workforce imbalances, focus on improving representation across all demographics.
 Start with targeted hiring strategies for underrepresented groups, and encourage internal career mobility to break barriers.
 Providing DEI-focused training to leadership can help embed a culture where every employee feels valued and heard.